SainsburyWellcomeCentre/aeon_api/readme.md

 	- _Note_: These installation settings can always be changed posthoc.

 2) Create conda environment and install the code dependencies from the `env.yml` file:
+`conda update conda`
+`conda init`
 `conda env create --file env.yml`

 3) Using the virtual environment:
-	- On Windows:
-		- `conda activate aeon`: activates the virtual environment; any commands now run within this terminal will take place within the virtual environment.
+`conda activate aeon_env`: activates the virtual environment; any commands now run within this terminal will take place within the virtual environment.
-		- `conda deactivate aeon`: deactivates the virtual environment.
+`conda deactivate aeon_env`: deactivates the virtual environment.
-	- On MacOS and GNU/Linux:
-		- `conda source activate aeon`
-		- `conda source deactivate aeon`

 ### Set-up with Pyenv (python version manager) and Poetry (python environment manager, package manager, and package dependency manager)